jjmilburn/jjmilburn.github.io/_posts/2018-04-09-IOT-Security-Questions.md

 considering what design rules/review questions are in place to reveal possible security weaknesses in the design/architecture phase of a project.

-Some of these 'IoT Device Security Review' questions I've found useful to date include:
+Some 'IoT Device Security Review' questions I've found useful to date include:

 **Crypto Basics**